Garage Days

 Garage Days is a 2002 Australian comedy-drama film directed by Alex Proyas and written by Proyas, Dave Warner and Michael Udesky.
 Garage Days is the story of a young Sydney garage band desperately trying to make it big in the competitive world of rock music.
-Its soundtrack includes the song "Garage Days" featuring Katie Noonan, David McCormack and Andrew Lancaster.
+Its soundtrack includes the song "Garage Days" composed by David McCormack and Andrew Lancaster and performed by Katie Noonan.
+The climax of the film was filmed at the Homebake festival in Sydney in 2001.

+The film made its US premiere at the 2003 Sundance film festival.